Planet Poker: Legislation

 In September 2006, the Unlawful Internet Gambling Enforcement Act (UIGEA) in the U.S. changed the legal landscape for the industry.
 By the time the act was passed, Planet Poker had registered over three quarters of a million customers.

 In response to the UIGEA, however, Planet Poker suspended real money operations in March 2007.
-Planet Poker previously operated as a free play (subscription based) poker site through 2007-2017.
+Planet Poker previously operated as a free play (subscription based) poker site through 2007–2017.

 Ceasing Operations

-Planet Poker ceased operations in 2017.
+After transitioning to a subscription-based free-to-play model in 2007, Planet Poker continued to operate for another ten years.
+However, as the online poker industry evolved and competition intensified, the platform ceased operations in 2017.